 The new magazine promises to be up and running early in the new year, but if you have any burning questions in the meantime, please get directly in touch with me at [email protected] I love it when you talk design with me.

 Photo courtesy of Phillip Ennis.

-Rose Bennett Gilbert is the co-author of "Manhattan Style" and six other books on interior design.
-To find out more about Rose Bennett Gilbert and read features by Creators Syndicate writers and cartoonists, visit the Creators Syndicate website and www.CREATORS.com.
+Rose Bennett Gilbert is the co-author of "Manhattan Style," and six other books on interior design.
+To find out more about Rose Bennett Gilbert and read features by Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.CREATORS.com.